tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 I just stared at her for a second, dumbfounded.
 She’d always been smarter than me, or at least knew how to sound like it.

 She shrugged, as if aware she’d lost me.
 “But if I had to pick?
-Alejandro Jodorowsky’s *The Holy Mountain.*” A small smile tugged at her lips, daring me to call her pretentious.
+Alejandro Jodorowsky’s *Santa Sangre.*” A small smile tugged at her lips, daring me to call her pretentious.
 “How about you?”

 I cleared my throat, suddenly aware of how average I sounded next to her.
 “Uh… probably *Spider-Man 2.*”